 Leave civilization behind on this 60-mile Smith River fishing adventure, which descends a stunning limestone canyon in Montana’s Big Belt Mountains.
 The Smith is the only river in Montana where all river travelers must have a permit, and for good reason.
 The scenery, fishing, birding, archeology, geology, and history are arguably some of the most interesting in the lower 48.
-While meandering along the curves and eddies of the Smith, we will discuss the adventures of Lewis and Clark’s expedition and the history of the Blackfeet Indians, both of which sought sustenance in the Smith River ecosystem.
+While meandering along the curves and eddies of the Smith, we will discuss the adventures of Lewis and Clark’s expedition and the history of the Blackfeet Indians, all travelers in the Smith River ecosystem.

 Difficulty: Easy, Family Friendly